web-platform-tests/wpt/README.md

 ```

 This will start HTTP servers on two ports and a websockets server on
 one port.
+By default one web server starts on port 8000 and the other
-By default these ports are randomly-chosen free ports.
+ports are randomly-chosen free ports.
+Tests must be loaded from the
-Tests must be loaded from the *first* HTTP server in the output.
-For
+*first* HTTP server in the output.
+To change the ports, edit the
-convenience during development you may wish to change this to a known
-port.
-This can be done using the config.json file; change the entry
-like
+`config.json` file, for example, replacing the part that reads:

 ```
-"http": ["auto", "auto"]
+"http": [8000, "auto"]
 ```

 to some port of your choice e.g.

 ```
-"http":[8000, "auto"]
+"http":[1234, "auto"]
 ```

 Publication